Cloud Vulnerability DB

 A community-led vulnerabilities database

-The primary impact of this vulnerability is a memory leak in the affected systems, which could lead to resource exhaustion over time.
-When the reference count fails to reach zero, the associated memory resources remain allocated and cannot be freed, potentially affecting system performance and stability (NVD).
+The primary impact of this vulnerability is a resource leak in the system.
+When exploited, it prevents proper memory release, which could lead to resource exhaustion over time.
+This could potentially affect system stability and performance (NVD).

 Source: This report was generated using AI